kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload-jwt.md

    3. Choose the OpenID API access and provide other configuration as needed.
       For more configuration options, see [Configure Secrets for API Authentication](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/dev-configure-secrets-for-api-authentication?version=Cloud&locale=en-US).
    4. Choose **Save**.
-      Your client ID and secret appear in a pop up window.
-Save the secret as you will not be able to retrieve it from the system later.
+      Your client ID and secret appear in a pop-up window.
+Save the secret, as you will not be able to retrieve it from the system later.

-### Get a JWT Token
+### Get a JWT

 1. Export the following values as environment variables: